SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Selenium-RC does not have its own mechanism for reporting results.
 Rather, it allows you to build your reporting customized to your needs using features of your chosen programming language.
 That's great, but what if you simply want something quick that's already done for you?
-Often an existing library or test framework will exist that can meet your needs faster than developing your own test reporting code.
+Often an existing library or test framework can meet your needs faster than developing your own test reporting code.

 Test Framework Reporting Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~